Arthur-Milchior/anki-template-card-type/generators/README.md

 This generator as an optional argument ```name```.
 When ```name``` is asked, it is similarly to asking simultaneously every single fields.
 ##### NumberedFields
-Sometime, you have a liest of successive fields with name suffixed by numbers, such as ```foo```, ```foo2```, ..., ```foon```.
+Sometime, you have a list of successive fields with name suffixed by numbers, such as ```foo```, ```foo2```, ..., ```foon```.
 For example if you want to list different names of a same concept or different lines of a lyrics.
 In this case, there is no reason to repeat the